AdaCore/spark2014/reqs/source/code-profiles.rst

    intended to meet.

    **Rationale**: This provides the rationale for the existence and use of the Profile.
-The goals associated with the Profile are to to be met by the Policies that make up the Profile, by the properties of the code that is outside of the Profile and by the set of compiler switches used when building the code.
+The goals associated with the Profile are to be met by the Policies that make up the Profile, by the properties of the code that is outside of the Profile and by the set of compiler switches used when building the code.
 Hence, it may be necessary to impose certain restrictions on the code